Abortion ruling prompts variety of reactions from states

 Effect of Supreme Court ruling: The decision didn't have any immediate impact on Colorado law -- but providers are preparing for a surge of out-of-state patients.
 Democratic House Majority Leader Daneya Esgar says lawmakers must consider how to invest in a health care workforce to ensure Colorado has the capacity to meet that anticipated demand.
 Colorado’s health department reports there were 11,580 abortions in the state in 2021; of those, 14% were for non-residents.
 More than 900 of those non-residents were from Texas, Wyoming and Nebraska.

-What’s next: It’s impossible to predict how many more patients from states surrounding Colorado will potentially seek care now that Roe v.
-Wade has been overturned.
+What’s next: It’s impossible to predict how many more patients from surrounding states will seek care in Colorado.
 But the Texas law could induce more people to come.
-Oklahoma now has an early pregnancy abortion ban; Utah and Wyoming have trigger laws banning abortion now Roe is overturned; the Kansas Constitution protects abortion rights, but Republican lawmakers placed on an August primary ballot an initiative to overturn it.
+Oklahoma now has an early pregnancy abortion ban; Utah and Wyoming have trigger laws banning abortion; the Kansas Constitution protects abortion rights, but Republican lawmakers placed on an August primary ballot an initiative to overturn it.

 ———